 "Better financing options will mean more affordable homes can be provided by community housing providers that will reach households not served by the current market."

-The seminar, "Private sector finance: increasing the options for affordable rental housing", is being held today at the State Library of Victoria.
+"Private sector finance: increasing the options for affordable rental housing", Tuesday 15 April, 8:45am-12:30pm, State Library of Victoria.